dejanu/istio-demo/notes.md

 Technically Kubernetes implements sidecar containers as a special case of init containers (check Kubernetes v1.28: Introducing native sidecar containers)

 ## Gateways, gateways, gateways
+k8s API objects:

-A Kubernetes Ingress Resources exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+    Ingress Resource exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+    Gateway is the successor to the Ingress API (it represents the next generation of Kubernetes ingress, load balancing, and service mesh APIs).
+However, it does not include the Ingress resource (the closest parallel is the HTTPRoute).